Diagnostic Services and Advanced Care

 Despite the best of care, at some point in their life every pet gets sick.
 When that happens you will want answers.
-The doctors at Litchfield Veterinary Hospital are prepared to use the latest in diagnostic radiographs, ultrasound, and laboratory testing capabilities to give you these answers.
+The doctors at Litchfield Veterinary Hospital are prepared to use the latest in diagnostic radiographs, ultrasound, digital dental radiographs and laboratory testing capabilities to give you these answers.

 We are well equipped to provide comprehensive diagnostic and therapeutic services for your pet's complete health care needs.
 Our experienced veterinarians strive to provide the best primary veterinary care possible, and we refer to board certified specialists when needed.
 We work with a board certified internal medicine specialist who consults on cases each Thursday.
 We are affiliated with two board certified surgeons who perform orthopedic and specialized surgical procedures at our facility as needed.
 Our capable veterinarians practice all areas of internal medicine including; cardiology, opthamology, neurology, dermatology, gastroenterology, oncology, and endocrinology.

 Our doctors have extensive experience treating and diagnosing kidney disease, liver disease, hyperthyroidism, hypothyroidism, cushings disease, addisons disease, pancreatitis, inflammatory bowel disease, allergic skin disease, heart disease, lyme and tick related disease, orthopedic disease, and cancer.

 In addition to the above Diagnostic Services, Litchfield Veterinary Hospital utilizes many other diagnostic tools including but limited to the following:

 Our veterinarians can evaluate you pet's heart in several ways.
 One valuable indicator of normal function is to measure the heart's electrical activity with an electrocardiogram.
 We have a new state of the art EKG machine which provides detailed diagnostic analysis of the electrocardiogram function of the patient.